• Skip to primary navigation

 Ingredients

-• 2 cup Greek Yogurt
+• 2 cup Full Fat Plain Yogurt or Greek Yogurt

 • 1.5 cup Mango Pulp

-• 6 tablespoon Powdered sugar I used powdered sugar as it mixes easily.
+• 6 tablespoon Powdered sugar, I used powdered sugar as it mixes easily.
 Reduce sugar if using store bought sweetened mango pulp. or add to taste.

-• ¼ teaspoon Cardamom powder (Elaichi) optional
+• 1/4 teaspoon Cardamom powder (Elaichi), optional

-• ⅛ teaspoon Saffron (Kesar)
+• 1/8 teaspoon Saffron (Kesar)

 • 2 teaspoon Warm milk

-• 1 tablespoon Pistachios crushed or sliced, to garnish (optional)
+• 1 tablespoon Pistachios, crushed or sliced, to garnish (optional)

 Instructions